Crucible-Standard/meteorology/README.md

 ### Description:

-A simply api that returns the weather in a slack friendly format.
+A simply api that returns the weather information based on zip or city.
+It also has a `/slack` endpoint for using with slash-commands on slack bots.

+#### /slack

 Simple usage for a Slack Command